mattermost/docs/source/process/community-guidelines.rst

 Goal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increase Mattermost usage through more numerous and larger deployments via vibrant open source community by contributing features that would not otherwise be offered
+Increase Mattermost usage through larger and more numerous deployments via a vibrant open source community that contributes features that would not otherwise be offered.

 Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Contributors get a worthwhile benefit from their contributions from the feature directly, and/or from social recognition
+- Contributors get a worthwhile benefit from their contributions, from the feature directly and/or from social recognition
 - Help Wanted issues should have a low barrier to contribute

-Creating help wanted issues
+Creating Help Wanted issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before creating a help wanted issue in the `platform repository <https://github.com/mattermost/platform>`_, confirm the issue you're planning to add has a JIRA ticket associated with it
+Before creating a Help Wanted issue in the `platform repository <https://github.com/mattermost/platform>`_, confirm the issue you're planning to add has a JIRA ticket associated with it:

-- JIRA can be used to prioritize help wanted issues internally
+- JIRA can be used to prioritize Help Wanted issues internally
-- each issue goes through `Triage meeting <https://docs.mattermost.com/process/training.html#triage-meeting>`_ to ensure the ticket is clear and is approved by at least one developer and product manager
+- Each issue goes through `Triage meeting <https://docs.mattermost.com/process/training.html#triage-meeting>`_ to ensure the ticket is clear and is approved by at least one developer and product manager

-When creating a help wanted issue, please ensure it contains the following (`see a sample help wanted issue here <https://github.com/mattermost/platform/issues/4755>`_):
+When creating a Help Wanted issue, please ensure it (`see a sample Help Wanted issue here <https://github.com/mattermost/platform/issues/4755>`_):

 - is well-defined and unambiguous